Ayms/node-Tor/README.md

 A advertises the ORDBs when they have 25%, 50%, 75% and 100% of a file.

-A sends to the ORDBs what it has: db_info 'abcd',size,type,public key,P --> I have something from 'abcd' whose total size is size (0 for a continuous stream), type MIME-type, use this public key to check data integrity and I have P pieces (0 (25%) to 3(100%).
+A sends to the ORDBs what it has: db_info 'abcd',P,F --> I have something from 'abcd', I have P pieces (0 (25%) to 3(100%) and I am a facilitator (F=1) or not (no F).
 ORDBs as peers do the same, they advertise A of what they have.

 The list is maintained by OR_files_P['abcd'] variables and OR_streams_P['abcd'] for a continuous stream.